Recent updates to the Transportation and Parking regulations will be noted in red font for your convenience.Introduction

-Metered spaces are provided for visitors to the campus and may be utilized for the period indicated on the receipt received from the parking pay station, without regard to registration requirements.
+Metered spaces are provided for visitors to the campus and may be utilized for the period indicated on the receipt received from the parking pay station or via the Flowbird mobile parking app, without regard to registration requirements.
 Parking pay stations are located in front of Mullen Library and along the University Mall parking area.
 Metered spaces are directly in front of Mullen Library and along the University Mall parking area.
 These spaces are enforced between 8 a.m. and 8 p.m., Monday through Saturday (including holidays).
 Vehicles with state-issued handicapped tags or placards are exempt from meter fees.
-Vehicles displaying a University parking permit along with a state-issued handicapped tag or permit are also exempt.
-Vehicles displaying a University parking permit only are not exempt from meter fees.
+Vehicles with an active University parking permit along with a state-issued handicapped tag or permit are also exempt.
+Vehicles with an active University parking permit only are not exempt from meter fees.
 Malfunctioning meters should be reported immediately to the Office of Transportation and Parking Services.
 Motorists are prohibited from parking in spaces with defective meters.

 The Department of Public Safety and the Office of Transportation and Parking Services assess fines for violations of parking and traffic regulations.
+License Plate Recognition (LPR) hardware and software is utilized for vehicle parking and access control.
+Electronic citations may be issued for violating University parking rules.
 All fines are payable at the Office of Transportation and Parking Services.
 Violations must be paid in full within 10 calendar days of the date of issue.
-A $10 late fee is added to all fines unless they are paid or appealed within this period.

 The Traffic Appeals Board is organized with representation from the University community.
-The Executive Director and Associate Director of Transportation and Parking Services are responsible for the administration of the board.
-If the violation penalty is paid within 10 calendar days of issuance, an appeal may be requested.
-Appeal forms must be submitted at the time the fine is paid.
+The Executive Director and Director of Transportation and Parking Services are responsible for the administration of the board.
+Violations may be appealed within 10 calendar days of the date of issue.

 Vehicle owners/operators may request a summary of the violations assigned to their vehicle by contacting the Office of Transportation and Parking Services at 202-552-PARK (7275), or via email at firstname.lastname@example.org.

 A snow emergency route has been established for the campus.
 The snow emergency route will allow for the expeditious removal of snow and ice, and subsequent treating of roadways and parking areas throughout the campus.
-The snow emergency route is designated in red on the campus map (see map legend).
+The snow emergency route is designated in red on the campus map, available at parking.catholic.edu.
 All vehicles are prohibited from parking along the snow emergency route during a snow emergency.
 A snow emergency on campus will be declared any time the District of Columbia government declares a snow emergency.
 Vehicles parked along a snow emergency route during a declared snow emergency will be fined $100 and will be subject to towing.